Where: Face to face, via secure online platform (Zoom) or via telephone contact.

 About the role

-We are looking for bereavement support volunteers for our Children’s Seahorse Project.
-The bereavement service offers 1:1 brief intervention support (typically a 6 session model) to recently bereaved, including those who have not been previously known to hospice services.
+We are looking for bereavement support volunteers for the Seahorse Project, our bereavement support service for children aged 6 to 18.
+The bereavement service offers 1:1 brief intervention support (typically a six-session model) to those recently bereaved, including those who have not been previously known to hospice services.

 Your skills, abilities and qualifications: